Spring in Vermont: 14 Fun Events in April and May in 2026

 Not only will you have the chance to try a huge variety of home-brewed beverages (beer, cider, wine, and mead), but you’ll also have a chance to vote for your favorites.

-This event is child and dog-friendly, and it will take place outdoors, rain or shine.
+This event is child- and dog-friendly and will take place rain or shine.

 Part block party, part rock concert, Kingman Fest in St. Albans is a high-energy festival designed to get people outside to celebrate spring in Vermont.

-Located on Kingman Street in downtown St. Albans, this is a great event to kick off festival season while catching up with locals and listening to great music.
+Located on Kingman Street in downtown St. Albans, this is a great event to kick off the festival season, catch up with locals, and listen to great music.

-Kingman Fest gets underway just as the sun is starting to make its way below the horizon, and it’s entirely free for all ages.
-Festivities will include a Queen Tribute Concert, fabulous food and drink vendors, activities for kids, and the Kingman Stree Business Showcase.
+Kingman Fest gets underway at 5 pm, and it’s entirely free for all ages.
+Festivities will include live music with Jesse Agan & Morgan Myles, fabulous food and drink vendors, activities for kids, and the Kingman Street Business Showcase.

 All proceeds from this exciting street fair will benefit St. Albans For The Future.

-Every Memorial Day Weekend, downtown Bennington closes Main Street to traffic and opens it to a huge variety of arts and craft vendors, food trucks, and musicians to celebrate the end of May and the beginning of the summer season.
+Every Memorial Day Weekend, downtown Bennington closes Main Street to traffic and opens it to a wide variety of arts and crafts vendors, food trucks, and musicians to celebrate the end of May and the beginning of the summer season.

 M&T Bank Vermont City Marathon in Burlington, Vermont

-The annual M&T Bank Vermont City Marathon has been welcoming runners to Burlington since 1989.
+The annual M&T Bank Vermont City Marathon has welcomed runners to Burlington since 1989.
 Produced by RunVermont, this beautiful road race attracts athletes from New England and beyond.

 The race starts in Waterfront Park, overlooking Lake Champlain, and travels through Burlington’s roads, residential streets, and along the Burlington Greenway, finally ending up back at the Burlington Waterfront for a post-race celebration.

-Anyone who is familiar with Burlington would assume that this is a grueling course — it’s actually flat to rolling and is one of the fastest marathon courses in the USA.
+Anyone familiar with Burlington would assume this is a grueling course — it’s actually flat to rolling and one of the fastest marathon courses in the USA.

 Vermont City Marathon also offers a Marathon Relay, the first marathon in the USA to do so.
 The relay offers leg distances from 5k to half marathon.